pmichaillat/pmichaillat.github.io/content/courses/v.md

 ###### Additional readings

 + [Crepon and van den Berg (2016)](https://doi.org/10.1146/annurev-economics-080614-115738) – This survey assesses the effectiveness of various active labor market policies: policies designed to improve labor market outcomes of job seekers.
 Policies covered include job-search assistance (to stimulate labor supply) and job subsidies (to stimulate labor demand).
 The survey highlights spillovers from such policies.
-Job-search assistance is not found to be very effective, which is unsurprising in a world with job rationing.
-Job subsidies are found to be moderately effective.
+Job-search assistance is ineffective, which is unsurprising in a world with job rationing.
+Job subsidies are moderately effective.
-+ [Neumark and Shirley (2022)](https://doi.org/10.1111/irel.12306) – This survey reviews evidence on the effects of the minimum wage on employment in the United States.
-Overall, the evidence points toward negative effects of minimum wages on employment of less-skilled workers.
++ [Clemens, Edwards, and Meer (2025)](https://doi.org/10.3386/w34033) –  This paper studies the effect of California's $20 fast-food minimum wage on employment in the fast-food sector.
+It finds that fast-food employment in California declined substantially compared to fast-food employment in other US states.
 + [Neumann, Fishback, and Kantor (2010)](https://www.jstor.org/stable/25654074) – This paper describes public employment in the United States during the First New Deal and Second New Deal.
 It then documents the effect of public employment on the private labor market, unearthing evidence of crowding out of private employment by public employment.
 + [Auerbach and Gorodnichenko (2013)](https://www.nber.org/chapters/c12634) – This paper finds that in a large number of Organization for Economic Cooperation and Development (OECD) countries, government multipliers are larger in recessions than in expansions.